 In 1998, researchers at the British Research Establishment (BRE) reported the results of a soil bed test done on a barrier system.
-(The BRE Centre for Timber Technology and Construction is the British counterpart of the USDA Forest Products Laboratory.)
 The testing methodology was similar to that discussed above but it followed appropriate European standards.

 An important point in this particular test series in that the stakes were only wrapped with the barrier and not completely booted.
 Thus there was the possibility of attack on the buried, but unprotected stake end.
 The wrapping was the two-part Postsaver bitumen-polyethylene system and this test showed the importance of using a "boot" as opposed to a "wrap".